GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

     - Spark Savant
     - Spark Prodigy
 ### NEW!
 Entrance scheme unlocked by "Beguiling Nature" blessing.
 This is the first official "spell" of the mod.
-    - Make target slightly "obsessed" with you via your Spark powered aura through "chance" encounters at events like Feasts.
+    - Make target "obsessed" with you via your Spark powered aura through "chance" encounters at events like Feasts.
     - grants a perpetual hook on target if successful
     - odds of success are lowered if trying to Entrance a character of same elf tier.
 Impossible to entrance character of higher elf tier without the new Enchantress Trait
 ### NEW!
 Enchantress trait